-Description The South Oakland Citizens For The Homeless (SOCH) operates the Welcome Inn Day Center at Star Presbyterian Church (1717 W 13 Mile Rd).
+Planned Activities The South Oakland Citizens For The Homeless (SOCH) operates the Welcome Inn Day Center at Star Presbyterian Church (1717 W 13 Mile Rd).
 Its mission: "Welcome Inn and its partners will offer professional and volunteer support services that will address the emergent needs of its community's homeless and help guide them towards independent living".
 SOCH operates the daytime "companion piece" to the overnight homeless shelter locations operated by various religious institutions in and around Royal Oak during a 14-week winter month period.
-It provides the following services at Starr Presbyterian Church: day-time shelter, meals, clothing, basic health screenings and hygiene care, on-site case management connecting individuals to a variety of social service provided by partner agencies such as Lighthouse, Community Housing Network, US Department of Veteran's administration, Oakland University's School of Nursing, YMCA, etc. SOCH is initiating a summer daytime shelter program.
+It provides the following services at Starr Presbyterian Church: day-time shelter, meals, clothing, basic health screenings and hygiene care, on-site case management connecting individuals to a variety of social service provided by partner agencies such as Lighthouse, Community Housing Network, US Department of Veteran's administration, Oakland University's School of Nursing, YMCA, etc. SOCH will operate a summer daytime shelter program.
 Funds will assist their operational efforts such as staff costs, rent, insurance, tangible components such as food, clothing, cleaning supplies, fuel, etc. SOCH's program does not provide temporary or permanent housing.
-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 25 homeless individuals Location Description 1717 W 13 Mile Rd (Starr Presb.
-Church) Planned Activities Administrative costs associated with operating a daytime shelter facility for homeless individuals.
 4 Project Name housing rehabilitation program - owner rehabilitation assistance Target Area Goals Supported Improve Exist.
 Single-Family Homes & Affordability Needs Addressed housing rehab; single-family, owner-occupied Funding CDBG: \$500,000 Description A city administered program to provide technical and financial assistance to low- and moderate-income residents of the city to rehabilitate owner-occupied single family houses on a city-wide basis.
-Target Date 6/30/2023
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 20 households Location Description At individual single-family houses scattered throughout the city. +